 When launching a new brand or business, one of the most important steps is to ensure that your trademark is available for registration.
 A trademark clearance search is the first line of defense against potential legal issues and conflicts with existing trademarks.
 In Nepal, this process helps businesses avoid the risk of trademark infringement and ensures that their chosen mark is unique and legally protected.

-By conducting a trademark clearance search, you can assess the likelihood of your proposed trademark causing confusion with any existing marks—whether in sound, appearance, meaning, or related goods and services.
+By conducting a trademark clearance search, you can assess the likelihood of your proposed trademark confusing with any existing marks, whether in sound, appearance, meaning, or related goods and services.
 This proactive approach not only helps avoid legal disputes but also ensures your brand stands out in the marketplace.

 A trademark search is the process of investigating existing trademarks to determine whether any are identical or similar to your proposed mark.
 It is an essential step to ensure that your trademark is unique and will not infringe on any existing rights.